 Role-plays can be used to allow learners to try out new skills or apply what they have learned.
 They can be set up in many ways, but usually the participant is confronted by another person and must answer questions, handle problems, provide satisfaction, or respond to a complaint.
-For example, a role-play can be established in which participants practice handling food safety complaints or safe receiving and storage techniques.
+For example, a role-play can be established in which participants practice responsible alcohol service.